Long Time Partnerships

-Rotary Club of Tampa's Preferred Destination Charities demonstrate our long term commitment to the sustained success of three focus organizations.
+Rotary Club of Tampa has a long term commitment to the sustained success of three focus organizations.
 These three partnerships allow us to invest in both local and international efforts that reflect the club's values, local history, and mission.

 As one of the original funding partners of the Boys & Girls Clubs of Tampa Bay back in 1926, we are proud to still support an organization providing safe environments for youth between the ages of 5-18 years during out of school time.
 This alternative to being on the streets or home alone presents opportunities for students to build new skills for personal, social and academic accomplishments.

 Each year, the Rotary Club of Tampa awards several high school graduates nominated from the Boys & Girls Clubs one to four year scholarships to continue their education in college.

 In addition, club members engage with students on various projects, creating mentoring opportunities.
 For example, in 2018 we partnered on a learning lab at one of the newest Club locations, significantly investing in technology and volunteering time with students to make the most of this enrichment resource.

 Our partnership with the Cigar Family Charitable Foundation allows us to serve the international community in tandem with one of Tampa's cornerstones of industry.
 The foundation's mission is to provide a significant humanitarian impact to communities in the Dominican Republic resulting in a better quality of life to those who experience a lack of education, poor access to health care and nutrition and who have little or no sustainable employment.
 We are proud to support this mission with financial and volunteer efforts.